-Note that there is a biosketch available in the template list in SmartSimple (under instructions for traditional research projects (under "Project Personnel"), when preparing your SVFSI application.
+\Note that there is a biosketch available in the template list in SmartSimple (under "Documentation/Templates").
+Please do not use the standard template, nor the standard template instructions for traditional research projects (under "Project Personnel"), when preparing your SVFSI application.